-Shri Rajeev Mehra concerned consultant replied that DCF has been prepared according to National requirement.
+Shri.
+Rajeev Mehra concerned consultant replied that DCF has been prepared according to National requirement.
 If problem exist as mentioned above, DCF may be revised/added as per State requirements.
 The above suggestions will be taken into consideration at later stage.

-14.2 Shri Kalicharan, Consultant, Planning, explained the calculation method for GER, NER, Dropout Rate, Teacher Pupil Ratio, Percentage of trained teachers etc. to the participants of in the group discussion.
-The material showing definitions etc. was distributed for their future reference.
+13.2 Shri.
+Kalicharan, Consultant, Planning explained the calculation method for GER, NER, Dropout Rate, Teacher Pupil Ratio, Percentage of trained teachers etc. to the participants of Madhya Pradesh and Chhattisgarh in the group discussion.
+The material showing definitions etc. was distributed for their future reference

-14.3.
+13.3.
 ACCESS

-In the group distance matrix exercises have been carried out manually and identified the need for schooling facility like -up-gradation and new schools in the areas as per RMSA framework, having appropriate population and as per existing upper primary schools including the feeder schools nearby.
-Accordingly, the group has come-up with the consensus to fill the gaps of secondary schooling facility.
-Group has identified causes of non-up gradation of upper primary schools:
+In the group, distance matrix (0.1) exercises have been carried out manually and identified the need for schooling facility like-up-gradation of schools and new schools in the areas as per RMSA framework, having appropriate population and as per existing upper primary schools including the feeder schools nearby.
+According, the group has come-up with the consensus to fill the gaps of secondary schooling facility.
+The group has identified causes of non-up gradation of upper primary schools:

-- -Low population
+-Low population

-- -Enrolment less than 10 in existing upper primary school
+-Enrolment less than 10 in existing upper primary school

-- -Low enrolment in outgoing students
+-Low enrolment in outgoing students

-- -Non-availability of land in urban areas
+-Non-availability of land in urban areas